-Students planning to teach at the secondary level must complete the Professional Core as outlined by the School of Education and follow the course of study specifically designed for that respective licensure area.
-Secondary licensure areas include Art K-12, Theater K-12, Music K-12, Physical Education (Kinesiology) K-12, Chemistry 7-12, History 7-12, English 7-12, Biology 7-12, Mathematics 7-12, Psychology 7-12, Business 7-12, Speech Communication 7-12, and Special Education K-12.
-For additional information, refer to the section of the catalog which deals with your academic major.
+Students planning to teach at the secondary level must complete the Professional Core as outlined by the Department of Education and follow the course of study specifically designed for that respective licensure area.
+Secondary licensure areas include Art K-12, Theater K-12, Music K-12, Physical Education (Kinesiology) K-12, Chemistry 7-12, History 7-12, English 7-12, Biology 7-12, Mathematics 7-12, Psychology 7-12, Business 7-12, Speech Communication 7-12, Special Education K-12, Physics 7-12, Government 7-12, and Spanish PreK-12.
+For additional information, refer to the section of the catalog that deals with your academic major.